 This fort was built during Yadava of Devgiri.
 This fort was under the Gujarati Musalman rulers in 1432, followed by the Bahamani Dynasty.
 After the defeat of Bahamani dynasty, the fort was under the Ahmednagar Sultanate for a short period.
 All the forts close to Vasai fort were won by Portuguese in 1520-1533.
 In November 1737 Maratha army tried to capture the fort but, retreated in December 1737.
 After the siege of Vasai fort, Maratha army captured the fort on 22 January 1739.
 The Maratha's repaired the fort in 1772.
 The Fort was captured by British in 1818.

-Nearby attractions includes Shirgaon fort, Mahim Beach, Jai Jhulelal Temple, lakshmi narayan temple, Raj Theatre, Amba Mata Mandir, Agashi Bay, Arnala Beach, St James Church, Hanuman Mandir, St Peters Church, Ekveera Devi Mandir, shree nageshwar mandir, Arnala Chowpatty, Shree Ganesh Mandir, shree radha krishna temple, Hanuman Mandir, Jeevdani Cinema, Datta Mandir, Our Lady Church, Laxmi Mata Mandir, shree jivdhani temple, Varmala Lake, Woodland Theatre.
+Nearby attractions include Shirgaon fort, Mahim Beach, Jai Jhulelal Temple, Lakshmi Narayan temple, Raj Theatre, Amba Mata Mandir, Agashi Bay, Arnala Beach, St James Church, Hanuman Mandir, St Peters Church, Ekveera Devi Mandir, Shree nageshwar mandir, Arnala Chowpatty, Shree Ganesh Mandir, Shree Radha Krishna temple, Hanuman Mandir, Jeevdani Cinema, Datta Mandir, Our Lady Church, Laxmi Mata Mandir, Shree jivdhani temple, Varmala Lake, Woodland Theatre.